 A cyst is a fluid-filled lump.
 Cysts are more common in women approaching menopause, although they can occur at any age.
 They are usually oval or round lumps that are smooth and firm.
 They tend to move slightly when pressed.
 It is common for them to appear within two weeks prior to your period and then go away (resolve) soon after the period.

-Treatment of breast cysts typically involves draining the fluid in them.
+Cysts cannot turn into cancer and do not always need treating once the diagnosis has been confirmed.
+Where treatment is needed, it typically involves draining the fluid from the cyst.
 This is done by using a thin needle inserted into your breast by the doctor.
-After draining, about 3 in 10 cysts will refill with fluid, but can be drained again.
+After draining, some cysts will refill with fluid but can be drained again.
 Usually this is done by a specialist doctor in a breast clinic.

 A lump caused by infection is fairly common in women who are breast-feeding.
 The ducts that carry the breast milk can become blocked.
 Germs (bacteria) can enter through cracks in the nipple.
 This can lead to the development of a collection of pus (abscess) in the breast.
 Warm compresses, paracetamol and/or antibiotics may be needed.
 Infection can also cause lumps in women who are not breast-feeding.